sidsomani2005/Manimator/README.md

-# Manimator: a multi-agent LLM animation tool to automate animations for your every idea
+# Manimator: a multi-agent LLM animation tool to animate your ideas

 ![Logo](logo.jpeg)
 <br></br>